paopre/Spontini/documentation/plugins.md

    <br/>Will be replaced with the string inserted through the **&lt;input-params&gt;** prompt.

   * **%%LILYINSTDIR%%**
-  <br/>Will be replaced with the absolute path of the directory containing Lilypond executable.
+  <br/>Will be replaced with the absolute path of the directory containing LilyPond executable.

   * **%%NOTES_NAME_LANG%%**
    <br/>Will be replaced with the language of the current .ly document.